|Our favourites||Art & Literature||Business|

 |Science & Technology||Sport, Fitness & Wellbeing||Travel & Adventure|

-*Purple magazine comes with multiple different covers.
+*Please note Purple magazine comes with multiple different covers.
 Unless specified, actual covers may vary from those displayed.
 If you'd like to specify which cover you receive, please contact us PRIOR to purchase.

 Purple Fashion 31 – The Paris issue: ‘Paris is back.
 No longer do we have to run to London, Berlin, New York, or Tokyo for new discoveries — the way we did when we founded the magazine in Paris in 1992, when the city was mostly conservative, slow-moving, and opposed to change.
 Now, for the first time in almost three decades, Purple is devoting an entire issue to a city that in so many ways determined the aesthetic of this French magazine.